thomaskroi1996/thomaskroi1996/README.md

 - ⚡ Fun fact: ...
 -->

 My name is Thomas Kroißenbrunner and I love programming!
-I first started to get into it as a teenager, and then used it every now and then throught my Master's studies in Physics at the Technical University of Graz, in Austria.
+I first started to get into it as a teenager, and then used it every now and then throughout my Master's studies in Physics at the Technical University of Graz, in Austria.
 After graduating I got 2 jobs as a research assistant, which both relied heavily on programming.
 Ever since then I wanted to deepen my knowledge of different languages.
 I have been working in the fields of Climate Physics and Computational Fluid Dynamics, where I learned statistical methods as well as algorithms for managing, processing and analysing big chunks of data.

+I am always on the lookout for making new contributions/learning new technologies, so if you want any help on your project, let me know!

 Here are some of the projects I worked on: <br>
 <a href="https://github.com/ESMValGroup/ESMValTool">ESMValTool</href><br>